0xADE1A1DE/BunnyHop/README.md

 *Authors:* **Zhiyuan Zhang**, **Mingtian Tao**, **Sioli O'Connell**, **Chitchanok Chuengsatiansup**, **Daniel Genkin**, **Yuval Yarom**

-*The paper is accepted in USENIX Security 2023*
+*The paper is accepted in USENIX Security 2023 Fall Round*

 ## What is BunnyHop ?
 Bunnyhop is a technique that translates the BPU prediction (BTB specifically) into cache status.